 });

-For infinite scroll pages (like social media feeds), you need a different approach:
+For infinite scroll pages (social media feeds, product listings), you need a different approach:

 async function autoScroll(page) {